 Eva helps you feel welcome

-Eva ensures that you receive compassionate customer service.
-She helps you feel welcome from the moment that you contact Cosmetic Transformations to following up and checking that your experiences were everything that you hoped for, and more.
+She, and the rest of our caring team, will help you feel welcome from the moment that you contact Cosmetic Transformations to following up and checking that your experiences were everything that you hoped for, and more.

 “Our job is to treat you like a relative–if you were our sister or brother we’d want what is best for you, and want you to be treated with the utmost respect and discretion.”